MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr/550-5-7-193-when-external-users-send-to-microsoft-365-group.md

 ## Symptoms

-An external sender receives the following nondelivery report (NDR) when they send an email message to a Microsoft 365 group:
+An external sender receives the following nondelivery report (NDR) when they send an email message to a group in Microsoft 365 Groups:

 > The group \<group name\> isn't set up to receive messages from \<sender name\>.
 > More Info for Email Admins